daisyjanejohnson/learning-journal/git-github-notes.md

 ***Stashing Changes***

 When you are not ready to commit changes but don't want to lose them either `git stash` temporarily removes changes and hides them giving you a clean working directory.
-When you are ready tocontinue working on the changes use `git stash apply` to retrieve the hidden changes.
+When you are ready to continue working on the changes use `git stash apply` to retrieve the hidden changes.